 In the continuing absence of ring vaccination we can gloomily forecast further panicky killing without benefit of testing first.

-As for vaccine "masking disease" this fallacy needs to be urgently and publicly investigated - not reported in the press as fact.
+All who have studied the question know that As for vaccine "masking disease" this fallacy needs to be urgently and publicly investigated - not reported in the press as fact.
 Animals are vaccinated in herds and from the outside inwards.
 Even if vaccination came too late to prevent infection in the cases nearest the epicentre, there would be no subsequent spread.
 To hear ignorance among those directing the killing policy is heartbreaking in the extreme and one cannot but wonder what on earth is going on.
 Some have even suggested deliberate land clearance.
 The alternative seems to be dithering ignorance and incompetence on a tragic scale.

 The rest of the posts are at www.warmwell.com